A BRIEF HISTORY OF ANGLICAN PRESENCE IN OUR TERRITORY

 But there was another reason why the term “territory” was appealing – as Nellie Joe, an indigenous delegate from Shulus noted: “The word 'church' or 'Anglican church' still has an affect on the survivors of the residential schools.
 As soon as they hear 'church' or 'Anglican'…they either quiver or freeze – they still haven’t gone through that recovered state.”
 Joe believed that the term “territory” would carry less baggage than “diocese".

 Once passed by the Assembly, the resolution was supported by a meeting of the BC Provincial Synod and by the national Council of General Synod in the fall of 2015.
 Conversations continued regarding legal and charitable status.
-We formally celebrated the new name and entity in August 2017.
+In August 2017, The Territory of the People Anglican Church formally celebrated our new name and entity.
+The remaining financial obligations for staff pensions of the former Diocese of Cariboo, were transferred to the Territory, and the Dicoese of Cariboo Directors officially retired.